 Board Application Process

 West Michigan Works! is seeking applicants for appointment to our regional workforce board.
 Interested applicants must fill out either the PDF application (see instructions below) and attach to the form below or submit the online application to be reviewed by a nominating committee of the WDB executive committee.
+Applications will be accepted until Friday, July 30, 2021.
 The committee will review applicants for alignment with WIOA regulations, geographic representation across the region and diversity requirements.
 If an appropriate number of applicants is not received, the application will be rereleased.

 Applicants meeting nomination requirements and having the necessary support (see below) will be presented to the West Michigan Works! governing board for appointment.
 Appointments will be for two years and individuals may seek reappointment after their two-year term.